Problem: SSD Full for No Reason (Including C Drive)

 "Hello, I just bought a laptop yesterday with windows 10 installed.
 Recently, I downloaded steam gaming app on the Windows C: SSD.
 The space of my windows C: SSD is 118 GB.
 After downloading and installing the Steam app it took quite a lot of space in my C: drive...
 After that, my windows C: SSD keeps filling up space for no reason.
 Is there anyone can help me?
 Can you tell me what's going on and how to fix it?
 Thanks in advance.

 What Happens If My SSD Is Full

-You may wonder, what could happen to your SSD when it's getting full.
+You may wonder: What is taking up space on my SSD when it's getting full?
 Nothing bad will happen to the SSD itself.
 TRIM doesn't work as effectively with a full drive, but it won't keep the drive from working normally - it may just not perform as well.
 Windows, on the other hand, probably won't like it.
 The system could conceivably hang.
 You may also receive a Low disk space warning.
 When the system drive is in low disk space, some programs may not work properly.
 What's worse, it may result in a system crash.
 Therefore, you need to fix this problem as soon as possible.
 To solve the SSD full issue, you can follow the six tried-and-true solutions to free up space on your SSD.

 Fix 1.
 Delete Big Hidden Files and Folders

 For the case that SSD shows full, but no files were seen, you can try to unhide files and folders to determine whether the disk space is occupied by hidden items.
 Have a close look at the hidden files.
 Anything suspicious, any big data you were not aware of?
 Then, delete some unnecessary big files.

 Step 1.
 Show hidden files/folders in Windows 10/8/7